coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 034.md

 We enter the common room area and find [[Mordaine]], who waves us over as he’s saved some things for us.
 We sit around and eat and chat.
 He mentions [[Amoth Bridge]], and Amoth is a god of justice and mercy.
 He is dead, slain centuries ago by several demon lords during a particular battle that involved multiple planes.
 He warns us to be careful as that is likely on the way to where we’re headed, and it may be particularly dangerous.

-[[Arythas]] hasn’t heard of this thing, but he realizes that it is weird: Soldas was there at a battle in that area in the last war.
+[[Arythas]] hasn’t heard of this thing, but he realizes that it is weird: Soldos was there at a battle in that area in the last war.
 He has heard about most if not all of the important people and battles of the last war.
 He’s never heard of the battle of Amoth Bridge.

-[[Rohan]] asks why we should be so wary around that area because the war was so many years ago, and he explains that he doesn’t know what actually happened in that area, he just knows it’s significant to Soldas and Soldas doesn’t talk about it.
+[[Rohan]] asks why we should be so wary around that area because the war was so many years ago, and he explains that he doesn’t know what actually happened in that area, he just knows it’s significant to Soldos and Soldos doesn’t talk about it.

 Dia writes a copy of the recipe for [[Phoebe]]’s soup down and adds it to their recipe book.